Jyothika: Further success (2018–2023)

-Work in Telugu and Malayalam films (2003–2023)

 Jyothika's first Telugu entry as the lead female role was in the Telugu film Tagore, opposite Chiranjeevi, in which she played his wife.
 The film was screened at the International Indian Film Academy Awards, and was a commercial success.
 She acted along with Nagarjuna in Mass, directed by debutant Raghava Lawrence, for which she was nominated for her first Filmfare Award for Best Actress – Telugu Nomination at Filmfare Awards.

 Her last film in Telugu was Shock, opposite to Ravi Teja.
-It was produced by Ram Gopal Varma.She was nominated for Filmfare Award for Best Actress – Telugu for her performance.
+It was produced by Ram Gopal Varma.
 She was considered to act in the Telugu film Stalin, opposite Chiranjeevi.
 She was selected as the lead actress opposite Nagarjuna in Sri Ramadasu and Venkatesh in Lakshmi, but refused the offers due to her marriage preparations.
 She was asked to act along with Venkatesh again in Aadavari Matalaku Arthale Verule.
-Jyothika opted out after signing the contract due to her wedding arrangements and it later came to the hands of Trisha.
 Her film Mozhi was released in Telugu under the title Maataranai Mounamidi.

 After an impressive comeback, she was approached by director Venu Sriram and producer Dil Raju for a strong character in the film Middle Class Abbayi starring Nani, Sai Pallavi and Bhumika Chawla.
 Chawla replaced her later.
-Boyapati Srinu was considered Jyothika in Jai Simha opposite to Nandamuri Balakrishna, but later K. S. Ravikumar replaced Boyapati and Jyothika's role went to Nayanthara.
 Her latest film Thambi along with Karthi was dubbed into Telugu as Donga.

 She acted in three Malayalam films: Raakilipattu (2007), Seetha Kalyanam (2009) and Kaathal – The Core (2023).
 For her work in Seetha Kalyanam (2009), she was nominated for Best Actress – Malayalam at Filmfare Awards but lost to Swetha Menon for Paleri Manikyam.

 In Kaathal – The Core, she played Omana, the wife of Mathew played by Mammootty.
 Her performance gained widespread critical acclaim from critics as well as from audiences.
 She was awarded Filmfare Critics Award for Best Actress – Malayalam & was Nominated for Best Actress Category at the same Event, also she won Vanitha Film Awards for Best Actress at Vanitha Film Awards-2024 and was nominated for best actress categories at Koimoi Awards and National Critics Choice Awards, along with Mammootty for best actor category.